Code Repository to Threat Model: A Quick Guide

 1. Code extraction happens internally: All code scanning occurs within your CI environment.
 Your source code never leaves your infrastructure during the extraction phase.

-2. AI analysis uses your own LLM account: The AI analysis is performed using your organization-owned LLM account.
-Currently, Anthropic is supported, and you control the API key and data processing.
+2. AI analysis uses your own LLM account: The AI analysis is performed using your organization-owned LLM account: you control the API key and data processing.

 3. No code is sent to SecureFlag: SecureFlag systems receive only the AI-generated architectural description of your repository, not your actual source code.
 This includes information such as component and function names, identified boundaries, and integration points, but not code implementation details.